 Encryption is a method to secure your data by converting them into an unreadable form protected by an encryption key, accessible only by entering the encryption key.
 It evades the threats and perils of hacking, malicious intrusions, irritating siblings and above all, it shields your identity in case your Linux laptop or PC is lost.

 Disk encryption is a method for absolute storage device protection instead of security implementations on electronic files individually.
 It is an extraordinary helpful method for a device which ensures that your data is stored in an unreadable coded form.
 The access to encrypted data is only possible for an authorized person with the accurate encryption key.

 BlueHost: Get Professional Website Hosting For 3.95/MonthTry BlueHost Now

 Therefore, all the files and folders and disk volume are secured through encryption and can only be decrypted when required by the authorized user with the key.
 There are many advantages of full disk encryption that we have discussed below.

 Disk encryption isn’t an unknown term for most people nowadays.
 Also, many devices are now with the default encrypting feature to protect your data stored on the disk.
 Disk encryption has some potential advantages;

-- Disk encryption prevents unauthorized access to data when the PC is located in a place where untrustworthy people can access your PC, if your PC get stolen, at the computer repair shop or when you discard it.
+- Disk encryption prevents unauthorized access to data when the PC is located in a place where untrustworthy people can access your PC, if your PC gets stolen, at the computer repair shop or when you discard it.

-- Whole disk encryption ensures protection of all the files, folders, and temporary files.
+- Whole disk encryption ensures the protection of all the files, folders, and temporary files.
 Hence each and everything is encrypted on the disk.

 - Full Disk encryption covers each and every file and folder, so there is no chance of anything left behind, this is more secure than encrypting individual files and folders where by chance you can leave something important unencrypted.